 Shoemaker, R.C., House, D.E., & Ryan, J.C.
 (2013).
 Vasoactive intestinal polypeptide (VIP) corrects chronic inflammatory response syndrome (CIRS) acquired following exposure to water-damaged buildings.
 Health, 5(3) 2013, 396-401.

-Dr Shoemaker and colleagues undertook another clinical trial of 20 patients diagnosed with CIRS-WDB, refractory to previous treatment, using the compounded medication vasoactive intestinal polypeptide (VIP).
-They found VIP:
+The Shoemaker-led team undertook another clinical trial of 20 patients diagnosed with CIRS caused by exposure to water-damaged buildings, refractory to previous treatment, using the compounded medication vasoactive intestinal polypeptide (VIP) with positive effects on immune dysfunction.

 - reduced refractory symptoms to equal controls;